-Although the Issuer has full control and a 100% stake in the vast majority of its subsidiaries, it has made and may continue to make equity investments, which may include minority investments, in certain strategic assets managed by or together with third parties, including governmental entities and private entities.
+Although the Issuer has full control and a 100% stake in the vast majority of its subsidiaries, it has made and may continue to make equity investments, which may include minority investments, in certain strategic assets managed by or together with third parties, including public and private entities.

-Investments in assets over which the Issuer has no partial, joint or total control are subject to the risk that the other holders of interest in the assets, who may have different business or investment strategies than the Group or with whom the Group may have a disagreement or dispute, may have the ability to independently make or block business, financial or management decisions, such as the decision to distribute dividends or appoint members of management, which may be crucial to the success of the project or the Group's investment in the project, or otherwise implement initiatives which may be contrary to the Group's interests, creating impasses on decisions and affecting the Group's ability to implement its strategy.
+Investments in assets over which the Issuer has partial, joint or no control are subject to the risk that the other holders of interest in the assets, who may have different business or investment strategies than the Group or with whom the Group may have a disagreement or dispute, may have the ability to independently make or block business, financial or management decisions.
+Subject to the minority shareholders' rights granted by applicable laws and regulation, such holders of interest may be able to make or block decisions, among others, concerning the distribution of dividends or the appointment of members of management, which may be crucial to the success of the project or the Group's investment in the project, or they may otherwise implement initiatives which may be contrary to the Group's interests, creating impasses on decisions and affecting the Group's ability to implement its strategy.
 Additionally, the approval of other shareholders or partners may be required to sell, pledge, transfer, assign or otherwise convey the Group's interest in such assets.
 Alternatively, other shareholders may have rights of first refusal or rights of first offer in the event of a proposed sale or transfer of the Group's interests in such assets.
 These restrictions may limit the price or interest level for its interests in such assets, in the event the Group wants to sell such interests.

-The partners of the Group may become insolvent or file for bankruptcy at any time, or fail to fund their share of any capital contribution that might be required.
-Finally, the partners of the Group in existing or future projects may be unable, or unwilling, to fulfil their obligations under the relevant shareholder agreements or may experience financial or other difficulties that may adversely affect the investment in a particular joint venture.
-This may result in litigation or arbitration procedures generating costs and diverting its management team from their other managerial tasks.
-In certain of its joint ventures, the Group may also be reliant on the particular expertise of its partners and, as a result, any failure to perform its obligations in a diligent manner could also adversely affect the joint venture.
+Other holders of interest in the Group's assets may become insolvent or file for bankruptcy at any time, or fail to fund their share of any capital contribution that might be required.
+Finally, they may be unable, or unwilling, to fulfil their obligations under the relevant shareholder or joint investment agreements or may experience financial or other difficulties that may adversely affect the Group's investment in a particular joint venture.
+This may result in litigation or arbitration procedures generating costs and diverting the Group's management team from their other managerial tasks.
+In certain of its joint ventures, the Group may also be reliant on the particular expertise of other holders of interest and, as a result, any failure by such holders to perform their obligations in a diligent manner could also adversely affect the relevant joint venture.
 If any of the foregoing were to occur, the Group's business, prospects, results of operations, financial condition and cash flows could be materially and adversely affected.

-The Group depends on effective business support systems and uniform standards, controls and policies
+The Group depends on effective information systems and programs and uniform standards, controls and policies

-The Group depends on its ability to effectively manage business support systems, which may be subcontracted to third parties.
+The Group depends on its ability to effectively manage information systems and programs, which may be sub-contracted to third parties.
 This requires significant resources and expertise, along with the development of uniform standards, controls, procedures and policies.
-Likewise, managing business support systems requires a periodic review of such systems and the elimination of systems not useful for the Group's business.
+Likewise, managing information systems and programmes requires a periodic review of such systems and programmes and the elimination of those not useful for the Group's business.

-Effective business support systems are necessary, among others, for:
+Effective information systems and programmes are necessary, among others, for: